Things you should know for Monday, January 9, 2017!

 Keep up with what’s happening on the Events Calendar.

-Showers and a thunderstorm early.
-Lows overnight in the upper 30s.
+Skies clearing overnight.
+Lows overnight in the mid 30s.

 Did we miss something?
 Add it to the comments below.
 Follow @northend.waterfront on Instagram and tag #northend or #bostonwaterfront to have your photo featured!